Introduction:

 The spine of controversy revolving around UCC has been secularism and the freedom of religion enumerated in the Constitution of India.
 The preamble of the Constitution states that India is a "secular democratic republic" This means that there is no State religion.
 A secular State shall not discriminate against anyone on the ground of religion.
 A State is only concerned with the relation between man and man.
 It is not concerned with the relation of man with God.
 It does not mean allowing all religions to be practiced.
 It means that religion should not interfere with the mundane life of an individual.

-S.R.
+In S.R.
 Bommai v.
 Union of India[8], as per Justice Jeevan Reddy, it was held that religion is the matter of individual faith and cannot be mixed with secular activities.
 Secular activities can be regulated by the State by enacting a law.

 In India, there exist a concept of "positive secularism" as distinguished from doctrine of secularism accepted by America and some European states i.e. there is a wall of separation between religion and State.
 In India, positive secularism separates spiritualism with individual faith.
 The reason is that America and the European countries went through the stages of renaissance, reformation and enlightenment and thus they can enact a law stating that State shall not interfere with religion.
 On the contrary, India has not gone through these stages and thus the responsibility lies on the State to interfere in the matters of religion so as to remove the impediments in the governance of the State.

-[9] and 26[10] guarantee right to freedom of religion.
+Articles 25[9] and 26[10] guarantee right to freedom of religion.
 Article 25 guarantees to every person the freedom of conscience and the right to profess, practice and propagate religion.
 But this right is subject to public order, morality and health and to the other provisions of Part III of the Constitution.
 Article 25 also empowers the State to regulate or restrict any economic, financial, political or other secular activity, which may be associated with religious practice and also to provide for social welfare and reforms.
 The protection of Articles 25 and 26 is not limited to matters of doctrine of belief.
 It extends to acts done in pursuance of religion and, therefore, contains a guarantee for ritual and observations, ceremonies and modes of worship, which are the integral parts of religion.[11]

-[12].
+UCC is not opposed to secularism or will not violate Article 25 and 26.
+Article 44 is based on the concept that there is no necessary connection between religion and personal law in a civilised society.
+Marriage, succession and like matters are of secular nature and, therefore, law can regulate them.
+No religion permits deliberate distortion[12].
 The UCC will not and shall not result in interference of one’s religious beliefs relating, mainly to maintenance, succession and inheritance.
 This means that under the UCC a Hindu will not be compelled to perform a nikah or a Muslim be forced to carry out saptapadi.
 But in matters of inheritance, right to property, maintenance and succession, there will be a common law.

-Justice Khare, in the recent case
+Justice Khare, in the recent case[13], said,

 "It is no matter of doubt that marriage, succession and the like matters of secular character cannot be brought within the guarantee enshrined under Articles 25 and 26 of the Constitution."